 Sixth form and further education colleges

-What special educational needs support can be put in place?
+What special educational needs and disability support is available in schools?

-- What you can do if you disagree with the support provided
+What can I do if I disagree with the support provided?

 Some children and young people may need more help than would normally be provided in a setting.
 The education health and care needs assessment will look in detail at the child or young person's needs and the support that they require.

 Education health and care plans are for children and young people whose special educational needs require more help than would normally be provided in a nursery, school or college.